-Physics embedded deep learning
+Physics-informed deep learning imaging

 Reliable deep learning-based phase imaging with uncertainty quantification

 Yujia Xue, Shiyi Cheng, Yunzhe Li, Lei Tian